isorabins/hai-my-health/docs/# Project Status Report - Hai the Health.md

 ## Next Steps:

+XXXXX - use this example as a template for my file structure and code: https://github.com/joaomdmoura/crewAI-examples/blob/main/starter_template/tasks.py
 - Continue refining the conversation logic to ensure the bot conducts the health interview seamlessly.
 -edit code to create functional code for crewai to work -troubleshoot issue with crewai module not loading when docker package is built